shaunsmith/functionslab/3-1-SetupEnv.md

 ## API Signing Key

 1. This is your OCI private key, public key and fingerprint.
-Login to OCI Console > Object Store > Buckets > Go to the "workshop-prereqs" bucket and download your public and private keys.
+Login to OCI Console > Object Store > select workshop-100 compartment > Buckets > Go to the "workshop-prereqs" bucket and download your public and private keys.
 Overwrite empty key files in the [keys](keys) folder with the actual key files you downloaded from the storage bucket.

 2. Make a note of the full path of your private key file.